davidwesst/davidwesst.github.io/src/blog/does-gdpr-apply-to-personal-websites/index.md

 ### Developing Your Own Website or Application

-I mean developing, as it coding it, publishing that code, and hosting it somewhere like Microsoft Azure or GitHub Pages.
+I mean developing as it coding it, publishing that code, and hosting it somewhere like Microsoft Azure or GitHub Pages.
 If you are publishing your own code, GDPR may apply to you.

 If you are using a third party tool or platform, like Facebook or LinkedIn to host your blog posts-- you appear to be in the clear.
 When you use a third-party platform, the _platform_, not you, is responsible for GDPR compliance.

-Even if you are clear of responsibility, make sure that you trust your chosen platform to comply to GDPR and other regulatory bodies out there, as your site depends on it.
+Even if you think you are clear of GDPR responsibility, make sure that you trust your chosen platform to comply to GDPR and other regulatory bodies out there, as your site depends on it.

 ### Tracking Information

 The GDPR is all about protecting personal information and giving control back to people navigating the internet.
-GDPR is not the only set of laws in play, as [California][4], [Brazil][5], and [Canada][6] have their own versions of similar legislation, but many of these laws seem to have been inspired by GDPR.
+GDPR is not the only set of laws in play, as [California][4], [Brazil][5], and [Canada][6] have their own versions of similar legislation, but many of these laws seem to have been inspired by GDPR and why I tend to focus on it.

 At the personal website level, you need to consider whether or not you are collecting personal information from your users.
 This includes things like [IP addresses or cookie identifiers][7].